-- · the continued validity of the private letter ruling received from the IRS and the receipt of an opinion of tax counsel confirming that the distribution and certain transactions entered into in connection with the distribution generally will be tax-free to Covidien and its shareholders for U.S. federal income tax purposes except for cash received in lieu of fractional shares; - · no order, injunction or decree issued by any court of competent jurisdiction or other legal restraint or prohibition preventing the consummation of the separation or any of the related transactions being in effect;
+- the continued validity of the private letter ruling received from the IRS and the receipt of an opinion of tax counsel confirming that the distribution and certain transactions entered into in connection with the distribution generally will be tax-free to Covidien and its shareholders for U.S. federal income tax purposes except for cash received in lieu of fractional shares; - the receipt of opinions, in form and substance acceptable to Covidien in its sole discretion and from an independent firm acceptable to Covidien in its sole discretion, with respect to the solvency of each of Covidien and Mallinckrodt and the satisfaction of legal capital requirements in connection with the separation;

-- the U.S. Securities and Exchange Commission ("SEC") declaring effective the registration statement of which this information statement forms a part, with no order suspending the effectiveness of the registration statement in effect and no proceedings for such purposes pending before or threatened by the SEC; - the mailing of this information statement to the holders of Covidien ordinary shares as of the record date for the distribution; and - no other event or development existing or having occurred that, in the judgment of Covidien's board of directors, in its sole discretion, makes it inadvisable to effect the separation and other related transactions.
+- the debt financing contemplated to be obtained in connection with the separation, as described in the separation and distribution agreement, having been obtained; - · no order, injunction or decree issued by any court of competent jurisdiction or other legal restraint or prohibition preventing the consummation of the separation or any of the related transactions being in effect; - the approval for listing on the NYSE of our ordinary shares to be delivered in the distribution having been obtained; - the U.S. Securities and Exchange Commission ("SEC") declaring effective the registration statement of which this information statement forms a part, with no order suspending the effectiveness of the registration statement in effect and no proceedings for such purposes pending before or threatened by the SEC; - the mailing of this information statement to the holders of Covidien ordinary shares as of the record date for the distribution; and - · no other event or development existing or having occurred that, in the judgment of Covidien's board of directors, in its sole discretion, makes it inadvisable to effect the separation and other related transactions.